elkinvenegas/cs50-harvard-python/Cs50p-python-projects/week_1_functions/README.md

-# 💻 CS50 Python Project – Hello, World!
+# 💻 CS50 Python – Week 1: Hello, World!

 This simple Python script demonstrates basic syntax and output using the `print()` function.
 It serves as the foundational step for understanding text output in Python.